Kyle Lewis makes another step toward returning to Mariners as he takes batting practice

 With manager Scott Servais throwing to him, Luis Torrens and Abraham Toro, Lewis took three rounds of batting practice on the field, launching a handful of balls over the fence and peppering the outfield with linedrives.

 Servais indicated this week that Lewis was progressing toward on-field batting practice.
-He’d been hitting in the cages daily and also increasing his workloads in the gym to more strenuous forms of plyometrics and lifting.
+He’d been hitting in the cages daily and increasing his workloads in the gym to more strenuous forms of plyometrics and lifting.

 Lewis did not take any fly balls or run the bases, which will be future tests he must pass before heading out on a rehab assignment and eventually returning to the Mariners lineup.